Skip to main content

 Lead scoring, based on both firmographic data (like company size) and behavioral data (like webinar engagement), will also help your sales team focus on high-potential prospects.

-This step also reduces friction between marketing and sales, aligning both teams around the same qualified prospects.
+This step will also reduce friction between marketing and sales, aligning both teams around the same qualified prospects.

 Step 5: Select Your Marketing Channels